 What kind of place is Tashirojima?

-Tashirojima Island is part of Ishinomaki City in Miyagi Prefecture.
+Tashirojima Island (also known in English as Tashiro Island) is part of Ishinomaki City in Miyagi Prefecture.
 Just 45 minutes by ferry from Ishinomaki, Tashirojima Island is a tiny island, at just 3.14 square kilometers.

-In contrast to the 60 odd residents of the island, there are over 100 cats living on it, leading to it being called “Cat Island”.
+In contrast to the 60 odd residents of the island, there are over 100 cats living on it, leading to it being called one of Japan's “Cat Islands”.

-What do cats have to do with Tashirojima Island?
+What do cats have to do with Tashiro Island?

 As the cats on Tashirojima Island are highly revered by its residents, dogs, the natural enemies of cats, are strictly banned.
 There are two main reasons why cats are so important to the island.